 - By filling out a Media Rental/Borrowing Request Form.

-- EasyPass reservations are only for the standard three day loan period.
+- EasyPass bookings are only for the standard one week loan period.

 - The faculty member must pick-up the material or the proxy must be indicated on the form.

 - On the pick-up day, the material is unavailable for students to watch in Media Services.

 Programs may be recorded off the air and used in class or placed on reserve for a two week period following the recording date.
 Faculty may preview the material up to 45 days following the recording date, after which the library is obligated to erase the recording.
 Commercial copies of programs will be sought if faculty members expect there will be an ongoing need for a program. (x3208)

 Proxy Use in Media Services